-When you are scheduled for an infusion, you’ll begin you visit by checking-in at the front desk.
+When you are scheduled for an infusion, you’ll begin your visit by checking in at the front desk.
 They will verify your insurance and paperwork, and collect a co-pay if indicated.
 You’ll get settled in the infusion suite, stowing your personal items and getting comfortable in a recliner.
-Your nurse will start with an assessment including checking your vitals, reviewing your current medications, asking about symptoms and noting any changes since your previous appointment or establishing a baseline if you are a new patient.
+Your nurse will start with an assessment including checking your vitals, reviewing your current medications, asking about symptoms and noting any changes since your previous appointment, or establishing a baseline if you are a new patient.

 For new patients, your nurse will explain your infusion and each step of the process.
 Your nurse will start your IV and administer any premeds as ordered, then start the infusion of your medication.
 The length of time it takes for your infusion depends on what drug or therapy is being infused and how well you tolerate the treatment.